ViaVersion/ViaLoader/README.md

 ViaProtocolHack provides a wrapper class with default values for that.
 To use a default value you can just pass ``null`` to that argument.
 If you want to change the default value you should create your own class which extends the base class and overrides the methods you want to change.

-The only default value you have to change is the ``VPLoader`` argument.
+The only default value you have to change is the ``VPHLoader`` argument.
 The loader is used to register all the providers for the Via* platforms.
-To override the default you first create a new class which extends ``VPLoader`` and overrides the ``load`` method (Make sure to call the super method).
+To override the default you first create a new class which extends ``VPHLoader`` and overrides the ``load`` method (Make sure to call the super method).
 Within the ``load`` method you have to register a ``VersionProvider`` implementation which will be used to determine the target server version of a given connection.
 Here is an example implementation:
 ```java